rennydoig/ssc22-case-comp/README.md

       * Some provinces have only 1(Yukon) or 3(Nunavut) CDNAME across the provinces.
   * Other ways to merge(dissolve) the nearest-k tiles together.
     * 'Spatial Regionalization': clustering where the objective is to group observations which are similar in their statistical attributes, but also in their spatial location.
-      * Daisy's method showed that there were many clusters with only one tile.
+    * Clustering based only on the polygon data showed that there were many clusters with only one tile.
+    * DBSCAN clustering looks okay.
-      * Try the k-nearest neighbours method described on https://geographicdata.science/book/notebooks/10_clustering_and_regionalization.html
+    * Can try the k-nearest neighbours method described on https://geographicdata.science/book/notebooks/10_clustering_and_regionalization.html
-  * DA < census division <= municipalities < Province < Canada
   * For now, we shall use the census division and try several models first.
 We can test different clustering methods once we have some solid model.

 ### 2. Model selection
 * We want our model parameters and outputs to be interpretable to be able to produce some actionable statement.
+  * Rules out DNN, random forests, etc
 * Forecasting internet speeds (upload and download):
   * Models to consider:
     * Since it looks like a time-series problem the most intuitive model would be the ARIMA-type models.